phanchautu/custom_celery_flower/REAME.md

-# Flower
+# AIOZ Flower

-Flower is an open-source web application for monitoring and managing Celery clusters.
+AIOZ Flower is a custom version from [flower github repository](https://github.com/mher/flower.git) that is an open-source web application for monitoring and managing Celery clusters.
-It provides real-time information about the status of Celery workers and tasks.
+It provides real-time information about the status of Celery workers, tasks, broker ,node version and user management.

 ## Features
 --------